MESSENGER

 tried to hit their wretched target Pentheus; but they could not get him;

-higher than their fervor could reach, the poor man
+holding his spot higher than their fervor could reach, the poor man

 clung to the tree, paralyz'd with fear.